vercel/styled-jsx/README.md

 the generated styles can be diffed when the client loads and duplicate styles are avoided.

-### Advanced APIs

-Low level APIs are also available:

-- `styled-jsx/flush`: exports a method that returns the existing memory (see below) and resets it
-- `styled-jsx/memory`: exports the `Object` holding the references to used styles.
-DOM on the client, strings on server

 ## Credits

 - **Pedram Emrouznejad** ([rijs](https://github.com/rijs/fullstack)) suggested attribute selectors over my initial class prefixing idea.